 What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

-The fund is committed to implement the binding elements described above, which reduce the investment universe by approximately 4% measured by market capitalization.
+The fund is committed to implementing the binding elements described above, which reduce the investment universe by approximately 7% measured by market capitalisation.

 practices include sound management structures, employee relations, remuneration of staff and tax compliance.